Buryats: Shamanism (Tengrism)

-Buryats traditionally practised shamanism, also called Tengrism, with a focus on worship of nature.
-A core concept of Buryat shamanism is the "triple division" of the physical and spiritual world.
-There are three divisions within the spirit world: the tengeri, the bōxoldoy, and lower spirits.
-These spirits are the supreme rulers of mankind, the spirits of commoners, and the spirits of slaves respectively.
-In parallel to this is the concept that man is divided into three parts: the body (beye), the "breath and life" of a man, and the soul.
-The soul is further divided into three parts: first, second, and third.
-The first soul is contained within the entirety of the physical skeleton, and that damage to it damages the soul.
-Rituals involving the sacrifice of animals involve great care not to damage the bones, lest the deity receiving the offering reject it.
-The second soul is believed to have the power to leave the body, transform into other beings, and is stored in the organs.
-The third soul is similar to the second, differing only in that its passing marks the end of one's life.
+The Buryats traditionally practised shamanism, also referred to as Tengrism, with an emphasis on the worship of nature.
+A central concept of Buryat shamanism is the “triple division” of the physical and spiritual world.
+The spirit world is divided into three realms: the tengeri, the bōxoldoy, and the lower spirits.
+These correspond, respectively, to the supreme rulers of mankind, the spirits of commoners, and the spirits of slaves.
+Running in parallel to this is the belief that the human being is itself divided into three parts: the body (beye), the “breath and life”, and the soul.
+The soul is further subdivided into three: a first, a second, and a third soul.
+The first soul is held to reside within the entire physical skeleton, so that any injury to the bones harms the soul.
+For this reason, rituals that involve animal sacrifice take great care to avoid damaging the bones, lest the deity to whom the offering is made reject it.
+The second soul is believed to possess the power to leave the body, to transform into other beings, and to be stored in the organs.
+The third soul is similar to the second, differing only in that its departure marks the end of life.

-The number three and multiples of it are deeply sacred to the Buryat.
-Examples of this numerology include three major yearly sacrifices, shamans prolonging the lives of the sick by three or nine years, the total number of tengeri being 99, and countless other examples.
+The number three, together with its multiples, is held to be deeply sacred among the Buryats.
+Examples of this numerology include the three major annual sacrifices, the practice whereby shamans prolong the life of the sick by three or nine years, the total of 99 tengeri, and a great many other instances.

-Shamans are divided into two classes: "great" shamans of Arctic regions and "little" shamans from the taiga.
-Shamans often are associated with nervous disorders, and in some cases are prone to seizure.
-Shamans can also be divided into "White" shamans that summon good spirits and "Black" shamans that summon malicious ones.
-Yellow shamanism refers to shamanistic practices that have been heavily influenced by Buddhism.
-Shamans exist to heal, especially in regards to psychological illnesses.
-Buryat shamanism is not necessarily hereditary, and other members of the kinship-group can receive the calling (however, shamans do keep records of their lineage, and a descendant is preferred).
-Shamans could both control and be controlled by spirits.
+Shamans fall into two categories: “great” shamans of the Arctic regions and “little” shamans of the taiga.
+Shamans are often associated with nervous disorders, and in some cases are prone to seizures.
+A further division is between “White” shamans, who invoke benevolent spirits, and “Black” shamans, who call upon malevolent ones.
+Yellow shamanism denotes shamanistic practices that have been heavily influenced by Buddhism.
+The function of the shaman is to heal, particularly in cases of psychological illness.
+Buryat shamanism is not necessarily hereditary, and other members of the kin‑group may receive the calling; nevertheless, shamans do preserve records of their lineage, and a descendant is preferred.
+Shamans were capable of both controlling spirits and being controlled by them.

-There are variations in belief between different traditional groups, so there is no consensus on beliefs and practices.
-For example, Western Buryats along the Kuda river believe in reincarnation of the third soul, likely a result of their exposure to Buddhism.
+Beliefs and practices vary among different traditional groups, so that no single consensus exists.
+Western Buryats who dwell along the Kuda river, for example, hold a belief in the reincarnation of the third soul, very likely a consequence of their exposure to Buddhism.